-The Semantic Web, currently in the form of a web of Semantic Web documents (i.e. online documents written in RDF and OWL), is essentially a web universe parallel to the web of online documents.
-Semantic Web document (SWD) is well known for its semantic annotation and meaningful reference.
-Since no conventional search engines can take advantage of such features, a search engine customized for SWDs, especially for ontologies, is needed by human users as well as software agents and services.
-At this stage, human users are expected to be semantic web researchers and developers who are interested in accessing, exploring and querying the RDF and OWL documents found on the web.
+Currently, the Semantic Web, (i.e. online documents written in RDF or OWL), is essentially a web universe parallel to the web of HTML documents.
+Semantic Web documents (SWDs) are characterized by semantic annotation and meaningful references to other SWDs.
+Since conventional search engines do not take advantage of these features, a search engine customized for SWDs, especially for ontologies, is needed by human users as well as by software agents and services.
+At this stage, human users are expected to be semantic web researchers and developers who are interested in accessing, exploring and querying RDF and OWL documents found on the web.